 State Lands Encumbrances/State Lands Leases.

 For property owned by the State of Florida (excluding FDOT), if there are any encumbrances such as easements, as with all title work, copies must be provided to the OGC.
 These need not be certified copies, but should be copies of executed instruments.
 Owners with a State Lands lease must contact the FDEP Division of State Lands since that division also must approve of the conditional closure and restrictions.
 See Attachments 15-18 if the property to be restricted is leased from the State of Florida.

 Map of Encumbrances and Restricted Area, and List of Encumbrances.

 The property owner should provide a list of recorded encumbrances, in addition to the copies of the recorded encumbrances, for the reviewing FDEP lawyer.
 The list of encumbrances should identify whether each encumbrance intersects with the restricted area and what right(s) the encumbrance grants to the holder.
-If the restriction could affect or be affected by the encumbrance holder’s rights in such a way as to constitute a “material conflict” (as described above) with the proposed RC, then the owner should acquire a subordination of encumbrance (for mortgages or easements) or a joinder and consent (easements only) to the RC.
+If the restriction could affect or be affected by the encumbrance holder’s rights in such a way as to constitute a “material conflict” (as described above) with a proposed RC, then the owner should acquire a subordination of encumbrance (for mortgages or easements) or a joinder and consent (easements only) to the RC.
 See Attachments 12 and 13, Sample Subordination of Encumbrance, Sample Joinder and Consent of Encumbrance

 If only a portion of the property is restricted, a labeled map, diagram, or Survey showing the locations of all encumbrances in relation to the restricted area should be provided.
 See Attachment 14, Sample Encumbrance Map and List of Encumbrances.